maverstr/Open-GL-Stargate-Project/README.md

 Small experimentation with OpenGL on my free-time.
 Initially based on Glitter release and some code from learnopengl.com.

+Application launches in windowed full-screen and should be at your monitor resolution.
+Startup can take some time (more than a few tens of seconds on low-end specs) due to some high-poly models.
+Don't panic if screen stays black at startup, just take your time and enjoy the music :)

 Gameplay:
 - 6DOF camera with smooth controls, and "sprint"
 - Control of the ship (pitch, yaw, roll and 6 translations).